At a glance

-If your cat is completely blocked, then your veterinarian may extract urine by placing a syringe through the abdomen and directly into the bladder and draw out the urine (cystocentesis).
+If the cat is completely blocked, then the veterinarian may extract urine by placing a syringe through the abdomen and directly into the bladder and draw out the urine (cystocentesis).
 This is a fast and effective way of emptying the bladder in an emergency.
 Alternatively, he may choose to catheterise the cat immediately.
 See below for info on catheterisation.

 To correct electrolyte imbalances and replace lost fluids due to post-obstructive diuresis (increased production of urine once the cat has been unblocked, which results in the loss of water and salts).

 Male cats who experience repeated bouts of FLUTD can benefit from a perineal urethrostomy.
 This surgery involves a partial amputation of the penis to the point where the urethral opening is larger to reduce the risks of blocking.
 It is still possible a small number of cats will become blocked even after the perineal urethrostomy.